Photo courtesy Alec Finlay

 |My first collection of short stories, this booklet contains five, on a variety of subjects.
 It's available from the Red Squirrel Press/Postbox Press website.|

 The Book of Ways was published by Red Squirrel Press in October 2014.
 It's a collection of 112 haibun, a Japanese form for descriptions of real and allegorical journeys, with additional haiku.
 It's large book, by normal poetry standards, containing 240 pages.
-It's available from Red Squirrel Press.
+It's available from Red Squirrel Press and from Amazon.

 The Propriety of Weeding was published by Red Squirrel Press in 2012.There's a thread of poems about plants and gardens running through it, but there are many otherpoems on a variety of other subjects.
 It's available from Red Squirrel Press, and from selected bookshops.